Protocol frames

 }

 IceRPC does not know (and does not want to know) how a request or response payload is encoded.
 As far as IceRPC is concerned, the payload is just a stream of bytes.
-It's the user of IceRPC that knows how these payloads are encoded; a typical user is the code generated by the Slice compiler.
+It's the user of IceRPC that knows how these payloads are encoded.

 Conversely, with Ice, requests and responses always specify the version of the Ice encoding used to encode their payloads.
 When an Ice application decodes a request or response payload, it can rely on this information.